- What Is a PowerPoint Template?

 Designing Your Presentation

-Now lets review how to edit this PowerPoint template for your presentation.
+Now let's review how to edit this PowerPoint template for your presentation:

-1. The Basics
+3. The Basics

-- Footer text
+- text box

 - You can identify how your content can fit the deck's structure.